Char B1: Char B1 ter

+Development of the Char B1 ter was started in January 1935 and based on the numero 101 prototype.
+The project was motivated by a desire to escape the Estienne accords, allowing the State to choose the manufacturer it preferred.
+Also it was hoped to simplify production while at the same time improving the protection level.
+It was the intention to provide a tank armoured to 75mm.
+In the 1935 prototype a new gear box and transmission was fitted, developed by ARL.
+The design showed a raised engine deck, probably for the more powerful engine, though a raised deck was ultimately not adopted in the Char B1 ter.

-Development of the Char B1 ter was started at the same time as production funds were given for the bis with the intention of providing a tank armoured to 75mm.
-A design with sloped and welded 70 mm armour, weighing 36.6 tonnes and powered by a 350 hp engine was meant to replace the B1 bis to accelerate mass production, a change first intended for the summer of 1940 and later postponed to March 1941.
+In 1937, the Inspecteur des Chars, general Pol-Maurice Velpry who had been closely involved in the development of the armour of the Char B1 bis, began a second project.
+This was a new vehicle, though some components of prototype 101 were reused.
+A design with sloped and welded 70 mm armour, weighing 36.6 tonnes and powered by a 350 hp engine was meant to replace the B1 bis to accelerate mass production, a change first intended for the summer of 1940 and later postponed to March 1941, the Char B1 ter to replace the Char B1 bis on the production lines from the 1134th vehicle onwards.
+It would then be fitted with a new ARL 2 polygonal welded turret.
 In the course of the redesign, space was provided for a fifth crew member, a "mechanic".
-Cost was reduced by omitting the complex Neader transmission and giving the hull gun a traverse of five degrees to each side instead.
-The first prototype was shown in 1937.
-Only three prototypes could be partly finished before the defeat of France.
+He could also help as a gunner, because cost was reduced by omitting the complex Naeder transmission and giving the hull gun a traverse of five degrees to each side instead, in a ball-mount.
+The first prototype was shown in december 1937.
+Additional vehicles were built by Fives-Lilles and FCM, to provide a smal preseries for testing.
+Contrary to the Char B1 bis, the fenders ware armoured, fully enclosing the upper trackrun.
+The fender was connected to the side armour, consisting of three plates inclined towards each other under angles of 25% in a zig-zag profile.

+Only the three prototypes could be partly finished before the defeat of France.
 In May 1940 it was agreed to deliver nine Char B1s each month to Britain in exchange for a monthly British production of the "H 39".
 The three prototypes were lost after having been evacuated on 17 June 1940, their ship the Mécanicien Principal Carvin being bombed by the Germans in the Gironde on 21 June.
-However, some believe that another prototype was obtained by Italy.